Frequent Asked Questions

 Welcome to Rigs & Reggae!

-Here’s what you need to know:
+Here’s what you need to know during the event:

 Portable Toilets

-Portos will be placed near the entrance to the event.
+Portos will be available near the camp.

 Garbage